 In connection with the Loan Agreement, we issued to the Lenders warrants to purchase shares of our Class A common stock (the "Warrants").
-On October 28, 2016, we issued Warrants to purchase 152,580 shares of our Class A common stock at a per share exercise price of \$6.39 per share, which aggregate exercise price represents 6.0% of the principal amount borrowed under the first tranche of the Loan Agreement and 3.0% of the amount available under the second tranche of the Loan Agreement.
-On March 24, 2017, in connection with the funding of the second tranche, we issued Warrants to purchase 38,006 shares of our Class A common stock at a per share exercise price of \$5.92 per share, which aggregate exercise price represents 3.0% of the principal amount of the second tranche.
+On October 28, 2016, we issued Warrants to purchase 152,580 shares of our Class A common stock at a per share exercise price of \$6.39 per share, and on March 24, 2017, in connection with the funding of the second tranche, we issued Warrants to purchase 38,006 shares of our Class A common stock at a per share exercise price of \$5.92 per share.
 The Warrants will expire seven years from their date of issuance.